samsnow850/InspoTab/README.md

 - **Settings**: Click the hamburger menu (☰) to access settings

 ### Settings Panel
-Access settings by clicking the hamburger menu (☰) in the top left:
+Access settings by clicking the hamburger menu (☰) in the top right:

 #### Personalization
 - Set your name for personalized greetings